mamcer/usignalr-raspberry/README.md

 This POC ended as another fun project which left some initial experience developing in Linux with Mono Develop and also with AngularJS.

+This project was originally hosted in a Bitbucket private git repository.

 ## Install

-Except the server all are web applications, they could be hosted in the same raspberry pi but where hosted in a Windows Server 2012.
-Only the server application ran in the raspberry pi.
-This application never left the POC status and for example doesn't have a Datastore in that context the angular application gets the data from a `songs.json` file.
+Except the server all are web applications, they could be hosted in the same Raspberry Pi but where hosted in a Windows Server 2012.
+Only the server application ran in the Pi.
+This application never left the POC status and for example doesn't have a Datastore.
+In that context the angular application gets the data from a `songs.json` file.

 The server is configured to use mpg321 as the mp3 player and amixer to change the volume.